swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 It should also be noted that this is no different from a package that defines an executable and a library and would like to use a particular version of Yams without requiring the client of the library to use a compatible version.
 This is not support in SwiftPM today either, and it is in fact another manifestation of the same problem.

 Solving this mixture of build-time and run-time package dependencies is possible but not without significant work in SwiftPM (and IDEs that use libSwiftPM).
 We think that this proposal could be extended to support declaring such dependencies in the future, and that even with this restriction, this proposal provides useful functionality for packages.

+### A More Sophisticated `Path` Type

+The current `Path` type provided in the `PackagePlugin` API is intentionally kept minimal.
+A future version of this proposal would extend this type, possibly aligning it with `SwiftSystem`'s `FilePath` type.
+An alternate direction would be to replace it with a more domain-specific representation that could also keep track of the path root in relation to the directories that matter to packages and build systems, avoiding the need to form absolute paths.

+### Contextual Information About the Build Target

+The current `TargetBuildContext` type in the `PackagePlugin` API provides minimal information about the structure and configuration of the target, but it does not in this initial proposal provide any information about the target platform for which the package is being built.

 ## Alternatives Considered